ch4nc3l0/MrWeatherMan-Weather-Learning-MVC-ASP.NET/MrWeatherMan/Doc(draft).markdown

 my goal is not to learn everything about a certain programming language it is to build applications using the tools we already have.

+You can always look back at the [Github](https://github.com/ch4nc3l0/MrWeatherMan-Weather-Learning-MVC-ASP.NET) page I will make commits in a structured way to allow anybody to look for what they are stuck on.